socomsystems/documentation/developer_manual/core/unit-testing.rst

 Getting PHPUnit
 ^^^^^^^^^^^^^^^

-Nextcloud uses PHPUnit >= 4.8 for unit testing.
+cyfrSpaces uses PHPUnit >= 4.8 for unit testing.

 To install it, either get it via your package manager::